10 of the Toughest Interview Questions (& What to Ask Instead)

 “What makes you the best candidate for this job?”

 The candidate doesn’t really have any context for this question, as they don’t know what the other candidates have to offer.
 This tends to be more of an exercise in self-confidence, than anything concrete.

 They can touch upon their skills that are relevant to the job, but you can ask for this information in a much more direct way.
 Open it up and ask which elements of the job description they feel particularly confident that they can provide.

 This way, the candidate can talk about their background and proven experience in context and you'll truly get an idea of how they'd utilise their skills within your company.

 “If you were an animal, which one would you be?”

 Many interviewers feel like they’re being quirky or interesting with this question, but the truth is that it has become almost expected by a lot of interviewees.
 It’s not relevant and there’s nothing much to be gleaned from their answer.

-Remember, tough interview questions aren’t always the best!
+Remember, the toughest interview questions aren’t always the best!
 The goal of an interview isn’t to make your candidate squirm, it’s to get to know them in an authentic way.
-To choose the right candidate for the job, you must get the right information by using the interview to ask questions that really matter.
+To choose the right candidate for the job, you need to get the right information by using the interview to ask questions that really matter.

-Learn more about resourcing and talent management through our online CIPD courses.
+Learn more about resourcing and talent management when you enrol in one of our 100% online CIPD courses.